soudeepd/soudeepd.github.io/pages/talk.md

 It is a pleasure to talk about my research or to deliver short workshop in different places.
 Please feel free to <a href="mailto:soudeep@iimb.ac.in" target="_blank">email me</a> if you want to interact with me through such seminars/workshops.
 Below is a list of my upcoming talks.

-- **Sep 2025**, Real-time forecasting in football matches (and in other sports).
-IISA Webinar Series, virtual talk.

 - **Dec 2025**, Bridging Search Behaviour and Market Dynamics: A Hybrid Model for High-frequency Financial Data.
 CFE-CMStatistics Conference 2025, London, UK.

 - **Dec 2025**, Some Deep Learning Methods for Analyzing Financial Data.
 StatFin Conference 2025, Chennai, India.

 ### <a name="previous"></a>Previous talks

+- **Sep 2025**, Real-time forecasting in football matches (and in other sports).
+IISA Webinar Series, virtual talk.

+- **Sep 2025**, Statistics and AI in business.
+Special seminar, Eastern Institute for Integrated Learning in Management (EIILM), Jalpaiguri Campus.

 - **May 2025**, Data Handling, Visualisation, and Storytelling in Academic Research.
 Workshop-cum-training session at RV University, Bengaluru, India.